ashuvssut/ashuvssut/README.md

 ## About me 🧑

-- I am an Electronics undergraduate student at Veer Surendra Sai University of Technology, Burla.
+- React | React Native Developer.
 - I ❤ contributing to open source.
-- I work on web development projects.
+- I work on web and android development projects.
 - I would love to talk about Web Dev and Open Source👋
+- Electronics undergraduate student at Veer Surendra Sai University of Technology, Burla.
 - **My Interests** :- MERNG | Open Source | DSA
 - fan of ⚡ emoji
 <!--